 On some machines, the bobbin case can come loose after a few sessions.

 Features a heavy-duty, well-built aluminum body.
+Operation is straightforward and doesn't have too much of a learning curve.
 Offers a selection of 18 stitches.
-The motor is highly durable and breezes over thick material like vinyl.
+The motor is highly durable and breezes over thick materials like vinyl.
 Includes a carrying case.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.